Tripperist/tripperist.github.io/_pages/index.md

 ---

 ## Goodbye FOMO, Hello Epic Discoveries
-We're thrilled to announce the launch of Tripperist, a new app designed to enhance your road trip experience.
+We're thrilled to announce the launch of Tripperist, a new app designed to level up your next road trip.

 While we're still in the early stages of development, we're excited to share our initial version, *Tripperist - Mile 0 Release (1.0.5)* on Google Play.

 ![Tripperist Level-Up Your Road Trip.](/assets/images/posts/TripperistPromo.png){: .align-center}